 Program management focuses on long-term plans with no deadlines, whereas project managers deal with short-term, specific, data-oriented goals.

 For instance, projects are targeted at delivering an end product which could either be a website, a software application, or an offline event.
-Programs have implications on the way a business works, their policies, or the revenue they generate.
+Programs have implications on the way a business works, its policies, or the revenue they generate.

 3. Necessary Skills

-Program managers should exhibit leadership and organizational skills while project managers should be decisive and capable of achieving goals under stressful circumstances.
+Program managers should exhibit leadership and organizational skills, while project managers should be decisive and capable of achieving goals under stressful circumstances.